WahyuniRirin/Brain-Tumor-Classification-Based-using-MRI-and-Machine-Learning/README.md

 - **Fully Connected Layers**: Classifies the extracted features into the four categories.
 - **Output Layer**: Utilizes a softmax activation function for multi-class classification.

+## 🛠️ Technology Stack
+This project integrates a comprehensive set of tools and technologies to ensure efficient data processing, robust model performance, and an intuitive user interface:

+### **Frontend**
+- **Streamlit**: Delivers a user-friendly and interactive web interface for uploading and classifying MRI images.
+Backend
+- **TensorFlow/Keras**: Powers the deep learning model, enabling training and accurate inference for brain tumor classification.

+### **Image Processing**
+- **NumPy**: Supports numerical operations, including preprocessing MRI image data.
+- **PIL (Python Imaging Library)**: Handles image resizing, normalization, and format adjustments.

+### **Data Manipulation and Visualization**
+- **Pandas**: Assists in organizing and analyzing dataset-related information.
+- **Matplotlib**: Facilitates visualizations for model performance metrics, such as accuracy trends and confusion matrices.

+### **Model Training and Deployment**
+- **Google Colab**: Utilized for training the model using GPU resources for faster computation.
+- **Joblib**: Ensures efficient serialization and quick loading of the trained model for deployment.

+This stack ensures the project delivers on accuracy, scalability, and ease of use, making it a reliable tool for brain tumor classification.

+## 🚀 Usage
+1. **Upload an MRI Image**:

+ 	Access the web app at [Brain Tumor Classification App](https://brain-tumor-classification-based-using-cnn.streamlit.app/).

+2. **View Predictions**:

+ 	Upload an MRI scan, and the model will classify it into one of the four categories: Glioma Tumor, Meningioma Tumor, Pituitary Tumor, or No Tumor.

+## 📚 References
+- MRI dataset sourced from Kaggle.
+- Research papers and articles on medical imaging and tumor classification.

+## 🧑‍💻 Author
+Developed by Wahyuni Mustaghfirin.

+For inquiries or collaborations, please contact: wahyunimustaghfirin5@gmail.com.